pdet/duckdb-arrow/README.md

 * `chunk_size`: An alias for the `row_group_size` parameter.
 * `row_group_size_bytes`: The size of row groups in bytes.
 * `row_groups_per_file`: The maximum number of row groups per file.
 If this option is set, multiple files can be generated in a single `COPY` call.
 This means the specified path will create a directory, and the `row_group_size` parameter will also be used to determine the partition sizes.
-* `kv_metadata`: Key-value metadata to be added to the file footer.
+* `kv_metadata`: Key-value metadata to be added to the file schema.

 If `row_group_size_bytes` and either `chunk_size` or `row_group_size` are used, the row groups will be defined by the smallest of these parameters.